-- 1. Loss of privilege for operating a motor vehicle on the Lenoir Community College campus for one month-30 school days. - campus for one month-30 school days.2.
-Students may not register for any succeeding semester, nor will any transcripts be released, until traffic fines are cleared. - Second notices will not be sent regarding impending fines due.
+- 1. Loss of privilege for operating a motor vehicle on the Lenoir Community College campus for one month-30 school days. - Second notices will not be sent regarding impending fines due.
 Vehicles may be booted or towed at the discretion of security. - 3.
 Continued violations may result in student not being allowed to drive on campus.